Skip to main content

 • Parents who want to secure their child's future should consider Bal Jeevan Bima.

-Comparing PLI with ULIPs & Savings Options
+Comparing PLI with ULIPs & Savings Options:

 • Charges: ULIPs charge fund management and mortality charges; PIL does not have any hidden charges.

-Who Should Select PLI over ULIP?
+Who Should Select PLI Over ULIP?

-• Short-term Planner: Has short-term financial obligations (such as education fees or home improvement).
-Opt for Sumangal (PLI) for regular payouts.
+• Short-term Planner: Has short-term financial obligations (such as education fees or home improvement).Sumangal (PLI) may be suitable for individuals who prefer periodic payouts

 Tips for Choosing

 • Use declared bonus rates to estimate PLI returns and your target policy term.
-This assists in establishing realistic maturity expectations and comparing options.
+This assists in establishing realistic maturity expectations and comparing options

-• Compare ULIP fund records of 5–10 years to estimate possible returns if you're looking for growth over assured bonuses.
+• Compare ULIP fund records of 5–10 years to estimate possible returns if you're looking for growth over assured bonuses

-• Use PLI loans judiciously for unexpected or planned expenses, but do not allow interest to accrue; this way, maturity benefits are not diluted.
+• Use PLI loans judiciously for unexpected or planned expenses, but do not allow interest to accrue; this way, maturity benefits are not diluted

 In a Nutshell